cpumarfrohberg/playground_plots/README.md

 ## For running the analysis in designated environment
 * clone repo locally
 * run `transform.py`for transforming data and using transformed data for example dashboard
-* create an environment with the contents of the requirements.txt file (if you are using conda: install pip first (e.g. via `conda install pip` and then `pip install -r requirements.txt`)
+* create an environment with the contents of the `requirements.txt` file; if you are using conda: install pip first (e.g. via `conda install pip` and then `pip install -r requirements.txt`)
 * run `streamlit run app.py` for seeing an example dashboard for the analysis.

 ## For running the app in a docker container